cgeremia/node.js-readme-challenge/Develop/README.md

   ## Usage

-  To understand how to generate a README.md file through nodejs for use on future projects.
+  To understand how to generate a README.md file for use in future projects.

   ## License